drotek/doc-powermanagementunit/use.md

 #####Using a single battery:

 If you plan on using a single battery, it won't be necessary to solder two battery connectors to the PMU.
-You should simply solder your cable onto the corresponding soldering pads on the right, taking care of the polarity.
+You should simply solder your cable onto the corresponding soldering pad on the right, taking care of the polarity.
 You can help yourself with the picture below.

 #####Using two batteries: